openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 Floating-point precision of a GPU primitive is selected based on operation precision in IR except [compressed f16 IR form](../../MO_DG/prepare_model/FP16_Compression.md) which is executed in the f16 precision.

-> **NOTE**: Hardware acceleration for i8/u8 precision may be unavailable on some platforms.
+> **NOTE**: The newer generation Intel Iris Xe and Xe MAX GPUs provide accelerated performance for i8/u8 models.
+Hardware acceleration for i8/u8 precision may be unavailable on older generation platforms.
 In that case a model is executed in the floating-point precision taken from IR.
 Hardware support of u8/i8 acceleration can be queried via the `ov::device::capabilities` property.

 [Hello Query Device C++ Sample](../../../samples/cpp/hello_query_device/README.md) can be used to print out the supported data types for all detected devices.